-- Build positive relationships with students and families - Model behaviours that reflect our school values in all interactions with staff, students and parents - Utilise the Play is the Way program to develop students' understanding of the 5 Life Raft concepts - Foster a safe, inclusive learning environment which promotes resilience and persistence and provides opportunities for students to develop skills in working appropriately with others - In the first two weeks provide students with the opportunity to develop a class code of conduct which is signed by all class members - Negotiate classroom expectations with students - Encourage students to pursue their personal best and have a growth mindset - Equip students with the language to describe and understand their own behaviour - Apply clear consequences when dealing with inappropriate behaviour, in a respectful manner - Be consistent and fair - Monitor students' behaviour so that it will not result in conflict or injury - Be proactive and mobile on yard duty - Consider student age and maturity when giving appropriate positive reinforcement to encourage positive attitudes and behaviours - Where appropriate, work restoratively with students when things go wrong to repair relationships; What happened?
+- Build positive relationships with students and families - Model behaviours that reflect our school values in all interactions with staff, students and parents - Foster a safe, inclusive learning environment which promotes resilience and persistence and provides opportunities for students to develop skills in working appropriately with others - In the first two weeks provide students with the opportunity to develop a class code of conduct - Negotiate classroom expectations and consequences with students - Encourage students to pursue their personal best and have a growth mindset - Equip students with the language to describe and understand their own behaviour - Apply clear consequences when dealing with inappropriate behaviour, in a respectful manner - Be consistent and fair, and follow the principles of natural justice - Monitor students' behaviour so that it will not result in accident or injury - Be proactive and mobile on yard duty - Consider student age and maturity when giving appropriate positive reinforcement to encourage positive attitudes and behaviours - Where appropriate, work restoratively with students when things go wrong to repair relationships; What happened?
 Who has been affected?
 How can you make things right? - Work with students on effective problem solving, safety, conflict resolution and grievance procedures as outlined in the AC Personal and Social capability - Ensure effective communication with families and leadership where relevant - Participate in professional development to increase skills and understanding of managing behaviour.